Abhinavgundapaneni/DSA/dsa-problems/DP/problems/DP-011-expression-target-mod-minus.md

 **Output:**
 ```
-5
+2
 ```

 **Explanation:**

-With chunk length up to 2 and at least one minus, there are 5 valid expressions whose value is congruent to 0 modulo 7.
+With chunk length up to 2 and at least one minus, there are 2 valid expressions whose value is congruent to 0 modulo 7: `1-2-3+4 = 0` and `1-2-34 = -35 ≡ 0 (mod 7)`.

 ![Example Visualization](../images/DP-011/example-1.png)